Same-sex marriage in Greece: Public opinion

-Opinion polls

 A May 2015 Focus Bari poll found that 70% of Greeks agreed that civil partnerships should be extended to same-sex couples.
 The same poll also found majority support for same-sex marriage, with 56% in favor and 35% opposed.
 A poll conducted by DiaNEOsis in December 2016 showed that 50% of Greeks supported same-sex marriage and 26% were in favor of adoption by same-sex couples.
 The 2019 Eurobarometer found that 39% of Greeks thought same-sex marriage should be allowed throughout Europe, while 56% were opposed.
 The same poll found that 64% of respondents agreed with the statement: "Gay, lesbian and bisexual people should have the same rights as heterosexual people", whereas 32% disagreed.
 Those figures marked increases of 6% and 2%, respectively, compared to the 2015 Eurobarometer survey.

 A 2020 poll conducted by the Friedrich Naumann Foundation in cooperation with KAPA Research found that same-sex marriage was supported by 56% of respondents, while adoption by same-sex couples was supported by 40%.
 A Pew Research Center poll conducted between February and May 2023 showed that 48% of Greeks supported same-sex marriage, 49% were opposed and 3% did not know or had refused to answer.
 When divided by age, support was highest among 18–34-year-olds at 67% and lowest among those aged 35 and above at 43%.
 Women (54%) were also more likely to support same-sex marriage than men (42%).
 When divided by political affiliation, support was highest among those on the left of the political spectrum at 74%, followed by those at the center at 50% and those on the right at 36%.